hassancpu/Fall-Detection/README.md

 3. Define the paths to all extracted fall and not-fall features (new and old).

-4. Define the path to save the trained svm.
+4. Define the path to save the trained SVM.

 #### Now we can use the trained svm to detect fall and not-fall ####